FORMS & RESOURCES FOR ATHLETES AND PARENTS

 The cougar coaching staff reserves the right to make the final determiniation on athelte letterman status in the interest of preserving the integrity of the letterman award.

 Additional garments (underwear and athletic bras) must be solid

 WHITE and worn beneath the uniform.
-NO other garments (tights,
+NO other visible garments (tights,

 biker shorts, t-shirts, under armour) may be worn under the uniform

-Watches and prescription eye glasses ARE acceptable in competition.
+Watches and prescription eye glasses are considered equipment and ARE acceptable in competition.